Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can a Human Catch a Cold From a Cat?

-While your cat sneezes and sniffles as they suffer from their cold, you may wonder whether humans can catch the same virus they have.
-Fortunately for us humans, your cat’s upper respiratory infection is only contagious to other felines.
+While your cat sneezes and sniffles as they suffer from their cold, you may wonder whether humans can catch the same pathogens they have.
+Fortunately for us humans, your cat’s upper respiratory infection is usually only contagious to other felines and rarely poses a risk to humans.

 If you have multiple cats and don’t want to spread the germs around, though, it’s a good idea to keep your felines separated until your sick kitty is feeling better.
-Wash your hands after you interact with your sick cat too, as this will help you limit how many sick-kitty germs make it to your healthy felines.
+Wash your hands and change clothes after you interact with your sick cat too, as this will help you limit how many sick kitty germs make it to your healthy felines.

 divider-cat